 The church supports a number of charities.
-For a number of charities, we continue to support them on an 0n-going basis.
+For a number of charities, we continue to support them on an on-going basis.
 Others, we support on an ad-hoc basis.
-A list of the charities may be found under the "Links" tab.
-Where we have "News" regarding the charities we supported, it is published under the "Grapevine" and then News- St. Pargoire" tab.
+A list of the charities is published on this website.

 The Church Organisation

 We became a chaplaincy in the Church of England in January 2013 and are part of the Church of England Diocese in Europe.
 The rules of governance are almost identical to those applying to any Church of England parish.
 We have two Churchwardens and the congregation elects members to serve on the Chaplaincy Council.
-There is an Annual General Meeting in January when reports are presented together with audited accounts.
-The congregation is an "Association Cultuelle" and an "Association Culturelle" and complies with French Law.
+There is an Annual General Meeting early each year when reports are presented together with audited accounts.
+The congregation is an "Association Cultuelle" and complies with French Law.

 The Church Building